dportik/SSDi-Calculator/README.md

 + We can reject the null hypothesis that the sexes are equal in size, and classify the species as displaying sexual size dimorphism.

 **If the P-value > 0.05:**
 + We fail to reject the null hypothesis that the sexes are equal in size, and cannot classify the species as sexually size dimorphic.
-Although it would be tempting to say the species displays sexual size monomorphism, you should not.
+Although it would be tempting to say the species displays sexual size monomorphism, it is simply a convenience label.
 The failure to reject the null hypothesis could result from a true lack of body size difference between the sexes, or from artifacts such as insufficient sample sizes or high variation.
+Therefore, use caution when discussing these species and provide the caveats above.

 ### 2. Input Data Format <a name="IDF"></a>

 The input can be either a CSV file (comma-separated) or tab-delimited text file.
 There are only three required columns:

-1. Species - The species name.
-This can appear as a binomial name (`Afrixalus dorsalis` or `Afrixalus_dorsalis`) or a trinomial name (`Afrixalus dorsalis dorsalis`).
-Please note that names are not checked for errors or extra spacing, they are read as is.
-Any differences in names will result in them being treated as different species.
+1. **Species** - The species name.
+This can appear as a binomial name (`Afrixalus dorsalis` or `Afrixalus_dorsalis`, note spaces or undescores can be used) or a trinomial name (`Afrixalus dorsalis dorsalis`).
+Please note that names are not checked for errors (such as extra spaces), they are simply read as is.
+This means any differences in names (even small ones) will result in them being treated as different species.
 You can also use numbers in this column, as I did for the publication (in which lineages are denoted by integers - `Afrixalus dorsalis 1`, `Afrixalus dorsalis 2`, etc.).

-2. Sex - This represents whether the individual is male or female.
+2. **Sex** - This represents whether the individual is male or female.
 This should be coded as `m`, `M`, `f`, or `F`.
 The `m` and `f` are not case-sensitive (`m` = `M`).
 Any letters or symbols here that are not `m` or `f` will be excluded from the analysis (and written to the log file as errors).

-3. Size - This should be the body size measurement of the individual, such as `35.5` or `35`.
+3. **Size** - This should be the body size measurement of the individual, such as `35.5` or `35`.
 You can include any number of decimal places, or none at all.

 Any number of additional columns can be included after the third column - they are simply ignored.
 The header line is also ignored, so you can label your columns however you like.